blockchaintp/sextant/docs/topics/eks-cluster-aws-marketplace.md

 --approve
 ```

+!!!Note
-__NOTE__ You may specify `--attach-policy-arn` as many times as necessary to
+    You may specify `--attach-policy-arn` as many times as necessary to
     attach any other permissions you require.